HiteshKhandelwal26/ReactNativeProjects/Project2_Components/README.md

 > Modular Components (under the components/ folder):
-🟦 Flat Cards: Simple static cards without scroll behavior 🟨 Horizontal ScrollView with Elevated Cards: Cards presented in a horizontally scrollable view with elevation effects 🟪 Fancy Cards: Styling cards with images and enhanced layout aesthetics
+🟦 Flat Cards: Simple static cards without scroll behavior 🟨 Horizontal ScrollView with Elevated Cards: Cards presented in a horizontally scrollable view with elevation effects 🟪 Fancy Cards: Styling and creating cards with images and enhanced layout aesthetics 🟦 Action Cards: Involves loading of a web browser through Linking.OpenURL() component.
+How Pressable component works to invoke the click event.
-  1. Styling cards
-  2. Deeplinking and touchable opacity to cards
-  3. Making beautiful buttons
-  4. Iteration UI
-  5.